 UCEAP students are supported by UC's network of EAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
-In Santiago, an on-site UC faculty Study Center Director and experienced on-site staff help students integrate into Chilean culture and provide assistance with academics, housing, safety, and other issues.
+In Santiago, an on-site UC Faculty Director and experienced on-site staff help students integrate into Chilean culture and provide assistance with academics, housing, safety, and other issues.

 UCEAP has a long relationship with both host universities; Study Center staff have years of experience in assisting UC students to reach their goals.
-For 2013-2015, our Study Center is led by Faculty Director Javiera Barandiaran from the UC Santa Barbara Department of Global Studies.
+For 2019-2021, our Study Center is led by Faculty Director Javiera Barandiaran from the UC Santa Barbara Department of Global Studies.

 See the UCEAP Program Guide